internet-sicherheit/eBGF/docs/framework/4-membership/Membership.md

 ## Abstract

-Rules for membership and the different roles.
+The topic of membership shows which criteria have to be fulfilled to become a member and which responsibilities are given through the different roles.
+It also includes processes to manage membership effectively and easily.

 ## Motivation